Home Articles The growing importance of internal marketing for a satisfied team and...

 • Excessive focus on financial rewards;

-• Ignoring organizational culture;
+• Ignore organizational culture;

 • Lack of sustainability;

-• Not promoting active participation of employees;
+• Not promoting the active participation of employees;

 • Not investing in training and development.

-Regardless of size or sector, the premise is the same: to value, engage and motivate teams to create a harmonious and productive work environment, which is directly reflected in the company's growth and success.
+Regardless of size or sector, the premise is the same: to value, engage, and motivate teams to create a harmonious and productive work environment, which is directly reflected in the company's growth and success.

 Rodrigo Vitor